NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 The 2016-17 NBA Trade Deadline has come and gone.

 In all total, there were 16 trades.
-Several teams were involved in multiple transactions — Philadelphia, Houston, Los Angeles Lakers, Cleveland, Charlotte, Toronto, Atlanta, Denver, Milwaukee, and Phoenix.
+Several teams were involved in multiple transactions — Philadelphia, Houston, Los Angeles Lakers, Cleveland, Charlotte, Toronto, Atlanta, Denver, Milwaukee and Phoenix.
 The Rockets and Hawks made three deals apiece.

 Ranking the teams that improved their teams via trades.